kau-shal2424/QR-event-checking-system/README.md

 ## 🛡️ Security Note
 This project uses **one-way hashing** for QR tokens.
 The server never stores the raw token, only its hash.
 This ensures that even if the database is compromised, invitations cannot be forged.

-## 📜 License
-MIT License - Feel free to use and modify for your own campus events!